SumitAkhadkar/Stock-Price-Prediction/README.md

 - Scikit-Learn

 ## Dataset
 To train and test the LSTM model, you will need historical stock price data.
-I have use your Tata company dataset.
+I have use Tata company dataset.
 The dataset contain following columns:

 - Date: The Date of stock price.
 - Open: The price at which a stock started trading.